-Blockchains are basically a record-keeping system that can store a lot of digital information securely, in a relatively small space, and keep it organized in a step-by-step way.
+A blockchain basically a record-keeping system that can store digital information securely, and keep it organized chronological order.

 Every time a transaction happens in a system using a blockchain, it is logged.
 It is also linked to the transaction that happened before it, creating a long "chain" of connected information.

 This means that every single transaction can be accounted for, and new transactions can by verified by checking their information against the entire history of the system.
 The inter-connectedness of this model of record keeping makes it highly secure and enables transparency.

 It is a common misconception that Cryptocurrency is decentralized and therefore anonymous.
 This is false, as the main ledger for every transaction is recorded and is openly available for anyone to check.
 Excluding some privacy centered tokens that specialize in the anonimity aspect.

 Although, the user of the wallet is the person who has full access to it, mainly the private key.
 So, whoever knows the private key, is the owner of the wallet.
 It is strongly advised to keep the key secure and only the owner of the wallet should know it.